JanPanjan/ANS/notes/practical-notebook.md

 ![[Pasted image 20250421122035.png]]

+**Overrepresented sequences** are sequences that are found more frequently than statistical models predict it should occur by chance in a random distribution of sequences of that length.

+This model lists all of the sequences which make up more than 0.1 % of the total, but it tracks only the **first 200,000 sequences**, therefore some overrepresented sequences might be missed.
+Minimum read length is **25bp** and reads longer than **75bp** are **truncated to 50bp**.

+The module looks for matches in a database of common contaminants and reports hits if they're found (*possible source* column).
+If a single sequence is overrepresented, this could mean that it is higly biologically significant or that the library is contaminated.
+A hit **may** indicate some form of contamination (e.g. adapters).

+There are not hits detected, which could mean that they are less common primers or that some other artifact is present.
 ![[Pasted image 20250421122129.png]]

 ## b) Exchange FastQC results with your colleagues and run MultiQC to get a joined report for all datasets